shekharbiswas/Databricks/README.md

 # Data Lakehouse

-It is a great alternative to Lakehouse.
+It is a combines the power of data lake + analytical power + controls of a data warehouse.

 ![image](https://github.com/shekharbiswas/Databricks/assets/32758439/64068f1b-9ab5-4917-9232-fcdf6221166e)